ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 I wasn't a dad yet, but I was nearing deadbeat status.

 As I [previously mentioned](http://blog.ryanstraits.com/2018/05/14/part-3-a-grown-up-soul.html), I had got some traveling under my belt during that period of my life.
 I was in a fun indie-rock band for a few years and on the praise band at church.
 I had some great friends.
 I went to the local community college, paid as I went, and wound up saving myself a lot of debt in the process.
-Since I never moved too far from my hometown, family was always close by.
+And since I had never moved too far from my hometown, family was always close by.

 These were all great things!
 So why then was I so profoundly unhappy during that period of my life?
 Why was I spending my Friday nights at home in my apartment alone, strumming my guitar, playing Madden '09 on an original Xbox, and falling asleep on the couch after downing half a six-pack?